McCLIM/McCLIM/Backends/beagle/README.txt

     no redraw happens from CLIM generally.
 Also, Cocoa appears to get really slow at rendering text when the output history gets too large (maybe this is CLIM again, it's hard to know).
 Need to profile.

-    TODO: cache lisp-bezier-path instances and reuse them.
-Use approximation for text sizing (there's as much overhead working out how big rendered text would be as there is to rendering the text itself, or almost).
+    TODO: Use approximation for text sizing (there's as much overhead working out how big rendered text would be as there is to rendering the text itself, or almost).

+    TODO: Use pixmap for mirror contents and use blitting to copy areas?

-2. When running the Listener (and probably other applications), the resize handle is not visible; it's there, but you can't see it.
+2. When running the Listener (and other applications), the resize handle is not visible; it's there, but you can't see it.
 Grab and drag with faith and it should work anyway.

 3. There are not yet any aqua look and feel panes.
 Sorry, I'm trying to get everything else working first!

 5. Mouse down / up on buttons appears not to work very well unless the frame containing the buttons is the only active frame.
     Actually, this ^^^ seems to work fine, but the highlighting for button gadgets looks screwy under OS X.

-6. Swapping between key windows (the window accepting the keyboard input) is a little flakey; as an example, if a second Listener is started from the first, clicking between the windows transfers key focus (as expected).
-However, if the first is then 'Exit'ed, the second will not get the key focus until some other (non-McCLIM) window has been given the keyboard focus first (i.e. click on the OpenMCL Listener window, then back on the McCLIM Listener window).
-    Additionally, clicking on a scroll-bar (for example) makes the window key, so clicking on a view that accepts keyboard input (interactor) within this window won't then allow keyboard input.
-    We should stop scroll-bars being able to get keyboard input...
+    (Think there is a problem with tracking rectangles not being set for panes.
+Investigation needed.)

 7. Keyboard events are not handled "properly" as far as any OS X user will be concerned; only the ASCII characters are recognised, along with